 The three-week field school session on mosaic conservation will provide a minimum of 120 astronomical hours of fieldwork, workshops/lab work, lectures/instructions and guided tours.The three-week session's educational activities incorporate all two-week session's ones plus the following:

-A pick-up may be arranged from one of the nearest airports: Skopje (Macedonia) and Thessaloniki (Greece) upon request.
+Transfers from one of the nearest airports: Skopje (R. of North Macedonia) and Thessaloniki (Greece) can be arranged for an additional fee upon request.

 7.50 - 8.30 am - Breakfast